Port and Goods Movement Emission Inventories

 A port-related emissions inventory may be developed for a variety of purposes.
 Regulatory purposes include an inventory developed for inclusion in state implementation plans (SIPs), National Environmental Policy Act (NEPA) analyses, transportation conformity determinations, or general conformity evaluations, among others.
 An emissions inventory may also be developed for research purposes.
 Voluntary purposes include evaluating the effectiveness of emission reduction strategies or creating a benchmark to make informed planning decisions.
 In addition to supporting environmental goals, creating an inventory of emissions can help a port authority or operator prioritize investments.
 Some of the voluntary strategies that could be adopted have potential co-benefits, such as reducing fuel usage and improving operational efficiencies that may enhance a port’s competitiveness.

-- Does the methodologies in this document apply to only marine ports?
+- Do the methodologies in this document apply to only marine ports?

 No, in addition to marine ports, the methodologies in this document are broadly applicable to all types of ports, including seaports, Great Lakes ports, and river ports, as well as railyards, freight terminals, intermodal facilities, freight corridors, and other types of facilities that handle and move goods.